jmyrberg/mknapsack/README.md

 # Assign items into the knapsack while maximizing profit
 res = solve_single_knapsack(profits, weights, capacity)
 ```

+If your inputs are real numbers, you may set parameter `method='mt1r'`.

 ### Multiple 0-1 Knapsack Problem